RapidfireCRH/RSE-Route-Plotter/README.md

     finds a user in EDSM and extracts their current location.
 This requires that the profile be public

+4. star_st zen(star_st curr, numofjumps=20,mindist=18000)

+    find true zen in your life by having the computer decide your fate. plots random plots across the galaxy.
+By default will try to give approximately 20k plots (18000).

 The front end uses the following format:

 nextinroute.exe [-u username|-s starname] [-u username|-s starname]